Like most parents, you probably want your kids to start helping around the house as soon as possible.

 Otherwise, you might be frustrated with more work than when you began!

-So, what is the right age and what are the right activities?
+So, what is the right age, and what are the right activities?
+Creating a daily schedule for kids is more of an art than a science!
 It can be hard to decide when is a good time to start giving kids chores.
 Things you will have to consider are the child’s attention span, abilities, and interest in a reward system.